 SaaS can be crucial to reducing the cost and time it takes to manage IT infrastructure.
 Why?
-Because the SaaS provider is responsible for updating and managing app data, software, middleware and the underlying infrastructure.
-This means the cost and burden of hardware, maintenance and hosting are rolled into your SaaS license purchase.
+Because the software as a service provider is responsible for updating and managing app data, software, middleware and the underlying infrastructure.
+This means the cost and burden of hardware, maintenance and hosting are rolled into your software as a service license purchase.

 SaaS is proving increasingly important as other technological changes continue to gather speed across markets.
 More and more organizations are investing in faster, more agile environments that enable rapid software updates.
 These agile environments are built on new technologies like cloud and edge computing, 5G, Wi-Fi 6, the Internet of Things (IoT), augmented reality (AR) and virtual reality (VR).
-These types of compute- and data-intensive technologies demand the low-latency and high-performance infrastructure offered by SaaS to operate effectively.
+These types of compute- and data-intensive technologies demand the low-latency and high-performance infrastructure offered by software as a service to operate effectively.

 What are the benefits of SaaS?